km1610/Breast_Cancer_Prediction/README.md

-# Breast Cancer Prediction using Breast Cancer Wisconsin (Diagnostic) Data Set
+# Breast Cancer Prediction using Machine Learning

 This GitHub repository contains code for predicting breast cancer using the Breast Cancer Wisconsin (Diagnostic) Data Set from Kaggle.
 The prediction is done using a logistic regression model, and the analysis includes data visualization using Seaborn and data manipulation using Pandas.